stratosphereips/IDPS-Comparison-Tool/README.md

 # Limitations

-* the labels in ground truth zeek dir have to be 'Malicious' or 'Benign' only. if any other label is present this tool will consider it "Benign"
+* the labels in ground truth zeek dir have to be 'Malicious' or 'Benign' only. if any other label is present this tool will completely discard the flow.
 * ground truth dirs can either be json or tab separated zeek dir or conn.log file

 * all paths given as parameters to this tool must be absolute paths.